alexandru-vezeteu/sensorFusion/doc/ros2.md

 One of my main motivations for using Docker is to explore and understand the **distributed communication capabilities** of ROS2.

 ROS2 nodes communicate over DDS, which enables communication across different machines on a network.
-Running multiple Docker containers—either on the same host or across different machines—makes it easy to simulate and test multi-node and multi-robot setups, all while keeping environments isolated and reproducible.
+Running multiple Docker containers, either on the same host or across different machines, makes it easy to simulate and test multi-node and multi-robot setups, all while keeping environments isolated and reproducible.

 This approach allows for:

 - Testing **multi-host communication** (e.g., simulating one robot per container or per host).
 - Running **containerized simulations** with tools like Gazebo.
-- Experimenting with **ROS 2 launch files and namespaces** across distributed systems.
+- Experimenting with **ROS 2 launch files** across distributed systems.

 ---